Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

 Another shortcoming is that the prime numbers are nowhere to be seen in the \(\GUE\) Hypothesis.
 How can it be that the truth about the \(\zeta\)-function has nothing to do with the prime numbers?

 Finally, and most relevant to this present work, the \(\GUE\) Hypothesis says little or nothing about the actual values of the \(\zeta\) function.
-This appeared in Odlyzko's calculations (which computed the values of the \(\zeta\)-function and not just the zeros), which found a large discrepancy between the computed value distribution and the limiting Gaussian distribution from Selberg's central limit theorem.
-The convergence to Gaussian is slow, so it was not surprising to see a discrepancy.
+This appeared in Odlyzko's calculations (which computed the values of the \(\zeta\)-function and not just the zeros), which found a large discrepancy between the computed value distribution and the limiting Gaussian distribution from Selberg's CLT.
+The convergence to Gaussian is slow, see \hyperref[fig_nongaussian]{Figure~{\xreffont\ref{fig_nongaussian}}}, so it was not surprising to see a discrepancy.
 But the nature of the discrepancy is not explained by the \(\GUE\) Hypothesis.
-It took until the year 2000 to address that shortcoming. \end{paragraphs} \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 6.3 After 30 years of \(\GUE\): classical compact groups and the Keating-Snaith Law} \typeout{************************************************} \begin{subsectionptx}{After 30 years of \(\GUE\): classical compact groups and the Keating-Snaith Law}{}{After 30 years of \(\GUE\): classical compact groups and the Keating-Snaith Law}{}{}{x:subsection:CUEera} In the late 1990's two innovations increased the influence of RMT on number theory.
-The first was due to Katz and Sarnak~\hyperlink{x:biblio:KaSa}{[{\xreffont 56}]} who found that naturally arising collections of L-functions have a \terminology{symmetry type} which is given by a classical compact matrix group.
+It took until the year 2000 to address that shortcoming. \end{paragraphs} \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 7.3 After 30 years of \(\GUE\): classical compact groups and the Keating-Snaith Law} \typeout{************************************************} \begin{subsectionptx}{Subsection}{After 30 years of \(\GUE\): classical compact groups and the Keating-Snaith Law}{}{After 30 years of \(\GUE\): classical compact groups and the Keating-Snaith Law}{}{}{CUEera} In the late 1990's two innovations increased the influence of RMT on number theory.
+The first was due to Katz and Sarnak~\hyperlink{KaSa}{[{\xreffont 75}]} who found that naturally arising collections of \(L\)-functions have a \terminology{symmetry type} which is given by a classical compact matrix group.
 The possible symmetry types are Unitary, Symplectic, and Orthogonal, with Orthogonal splitting into two cases depending on whether the sign of the functional equation is always \(+1\) or equally likely \(+1\) or \(-1\).
 The random matrices in this context are elements of the compact unitary groups \(U(N)\), \(Sp(N)\), and \(O(N)\), where the randomness is uniform with respect to Haar measure.
 Note that \(U(N)\) with Haar measure is the same as the \(\CUE(N)\), but the others are completely different than their mathematical physics counterparts having similar names.
-In fact, all of those classical groups have the same bulk eigenvalue statistics: the only difference arises with the eigenvalues near~\(1\).
-Numerical evidence~\hyperlink{x:biblio:Rub1}{[{\xreffont 73}]}, and much subsequent work, supports the conjecture that the symmetry type of the family of L-functions determines the distribution of zeros near the critical point.
+In fact, all of those classical compact groups have the same bulk eigenvalue statistics: the only difference arises with the eigenvalues near~\(1\).
+Numerical evidence~\hyperlink{Rub1}{[{\xreffont 96}]}, and much subsequent work, supports the conjecture that the symmetry type of the family of \(L\)-functions determines the distribution of zeros near the critical point.